fultonj/mistral/101/README.md

 vim my_action.py
 vim ../../setup.cfg
 ```

-- Restart Mistral to run your action as descrbed in [Action Development](https://github.com/openstack/tripleo-common#action-development) if you want to add to the TripleO Actions
+- [Example](https://review.openstack.org/#/c/413229) of adding a workflow to TripleO to configure part of Swift